-Kathy Wilcox, a member of the SPARK Community Advisory Council, participates in research as both an autistic adult and as the parent of a child on the spectrum.
+Kathy Wilcox, a member of SPARK, participates in research as both an autistic adult and as the parent of a child on the spectrum.
 She hopes researchers and autism service providers will focus more on autism in adulthood.

 “Our children are children for a very short time, and then they have a very long adulthood ahead of them,” Wilcox says.
 “It’s like there’s a drop off of all the supports once they leave high school.”

 Agencies often focus on job training, but autistic adults may need help in other areas, such as parenting, relationships, social situations, and life skills, she says.
 “There isn’t a lot of help available for navigating life, unless you have care coordination through the developmental disability [agency], and a lot of people don’t qualify for that.
 Even though they don’t qualify, they could still use it.
 And a lot of us who were diagnosed as adults can’t get those services,” Wilcox says.